Case Study: Security and Safety

-The Saudi Arabian Mining Company, Ma’aden, is undertaking the development of an extensive industrial city in its northeast region base on two major industrial projects.
-The purpose of these projects is to utilise the Kingdom’s extensive mineral reserves and low cost fuel supplies to create economic growth and employment with high commercial return.
+The Saudi Arabian Mining Company, Ma’aden, undertook the development of an extensive industrial city in its northeast region base on two major industrial projects.
+The purpose of these projects was to utilise the Kingdom’s extensive mineral reserves and low cost fuel supplies to create economic growth and employment with high commercial return.

-This project name is Mineral Resources Industrial City (MRIC).
-It is at Ras Az Zawr, a greenfield site covering an area of 80km2 and located on the East Coast of Saudi Arabia approximately 65 km north of Jubail Industrial City.
+This project name was Mineral Resources Industrial City (MRIC).
+It was at Ras Az Zawr, a greenfield site covering an area of 80km2 and located on the East Coast of Saudi Arabia approximately 65 km north of Jubail Industrial City.
 It is known colloquially as RAZ.
 The City foundation industries are major Phosphates and Aluminium plants with raw materials supplied by rail link from mines in the North West of Saudi Arabia.
-The aluminium complex includes an alumina refinery, smelter in which three pot lines are planned in the long term, and a power station.
-The overall development includes an extensive port and a further power station providing power into the KSA grid.
+The aluminium complex included an alumina refinery, smelter in which three pot lines are planned in the long term, and a power station.
+The overall development included an extensive port and a further power station providing power into the KSA grid.

 Restrata was approached by Ma’aden to provide strategic consulting for all HSSE elements of their proposed Mineral Resource Industrial City (MRIC) at Ras Az Zawr in Saudi Arabia’s Eastern Province.

 - Strategic advice and recommendations on the general policies and regulations regarding construction labour camps and construction planning.
 These have been adopted by Ma’aden and are used by tenants undertaking construction on the RAZ site to ensure the safe and efficient operation of the MRIC